strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/optional-software/process-manager.md

 - installing PM2,
 - starting strapi using a `server.js` file,
 - starting strapi using the `strapi` command,
 - starting and managing strapi using an `ecosystem.config.js` file.

+The appropriate procedure for starting PM2 depends on the hosting provider and application configuration.

 ## Install PM2